 Traditionally Scottish macaroons are made in a flat bar shape but to be quite honest I find them so sweet that I like to make them either in little flat round patties or better still in little balls just bigger than a glass marble as I have for this recipe.
 Just a couple of these with a cup of espresso will set you up for anything.

-My bookette Naughthy And Nice Edible Gifts For Christmas is available here, but I only have a few copies left as it sold like the proverbial hot cakes at the Country Living Christmas Fair last week.
+My bookette Naughthy And Nice Edible Gifts For Christmas is available here now as an Ebook, I sold out the paper edition at the Country Living Christmas Fair last week.

 - 30g/1¼ oz desiccated coconut